JoyZadan/paleo-recipes/README.md

 * Register/ create a user account

 #### Registered User Goals - As a registered user, I want to be able to:
+* Learn more about what I can do on the Paleo Recipes App
-* Add, edit, retrieve and delete my own Paleo recipe(s)
+* Add, edit, retrieve and delete my own paleo recipe(s)
 * Add my own Paleo recipe(s), based on Categories
 * Upload an image with my recipes
+* Be able to add additional information about my recipe
+* Have access to tools I may need in order to add, update or delete my recipes
 * Search and view specific recipes (if already available on the App)
+* Be forewarned of the consequences of what I am about to do on the App, such as deleting my recipes
 * Have my own member user dashboard (read functionality)

 #### Site Admin Goals - As an administrator, I want to be able to: